 The Teachers Registration Board is an independent statutory authority.
 It was established pursuant to the Teachers Registration and Standards Act 2004 and is subject to the Teachers Registration and Standards Regulations 2016.

 Please note: The current Act has been amended and an updated version will come into effect from 1 July 2021.
-Changes are outlined in the Teachers Registration and Standards (Miscellaneous) Amendment Bill 2020 was passed by Parliament on 15 October 2020.
-This Bill amends some aspects of the Teachers Registration and Standards Act 2004 (the Act) and features of the Act that were not the focus of the Amendment Bill will essentially be replicated in the new legislation.
+Changes are outlined in the Teachers Registration and Standards (Miscellaneous) Amendment Bill 2020, which was passed by Parliament in October 2020.
+Features of the Act that were not the focus of the Amendment Bill will remain the same.
 You can read more about these changes here.

 Freedom of Information

 The Teachers Registration Board is a Statutory Authority regulating the teaching profession in South Australia.
 Members of the public can seek advice or express their views by email, facsimile, telephone or in person (by mutual arrangement).

 The Agency holds documents relating to the general registration of teachers, assessment of qualifications and on fitness and propriety matters including consent forms for Nationally Coordinated Criminal History Checks.

 Persons engaged in the administration of the Teachers Registration and Standards Act 2004 must adhere to the provisions stated in Section 53 of the Act in relation to the confidentiality of personal information.

 Requests under the Freedom of Information Act 1991 for access to documents should be directed in writing to:

 RUNDLE MALL SA 5000